huntabyte/unetlab.github.io/_posts/2016-04-19-unetlab-1-0-0-8-released.md

 ## IMPORTANT NOTE2:

 ~~~
- Make sure you upgrade you vmware-tools when downloading v0.9.0-54 from site, not doing so can give unexpected results!!!!!!!
+ UPGRADE you vmware-tools when downloading v0.9.0-54 , without it you can get error 20003!!!!!!!
 ~~~

 ## To Upgrade: